Network-Rail-Business-Systems/laravel-moodle/readme.md

 ### Get Course Completion

-You can get the course completion status by passing in the user Id and the course Id.
+You can get the course completion status by passing in the user id and the course id.

 ```php
 $completion = LaraMoodle::getCourseCompletion(2, 2);